Developing Tomorrow's Leaders in Pediatrics

 The Scholarly Project

 At the end of their first year of residency, residents may choose one of the four focus areas to concentrate on.
 Faculty mentors in each focus area work with residents to develop a Scholarly Project in their area of interest.
 Residents may take 2-4 week electives in their second and third year to gain more skills and experience in their chosen focus area and develop their Scholarly Project.
-Residents present their Scholarly Project to faculty and residents as a poster at the annual Department of Pediatrics Research Colloquium.
+Residents present their Scholarly Project to faculty and residents as an abstract and poster at the annual Department of Pediatrics Research Colloquium.